William Joynson-Hicks, 1st Viscount Brentford: Background and early life

 William Hicks, as he was initially called, was born in Canonbury, London on 23 June 1865.
 He was the eldest of four sons and two daughters of Henry Hicks, of Plaistow Hall, Kent, and his wife Harriett, daughter of William Watts.
 Hicks was a prosperous merchant and senior evangelical Anglican layman who demanded the very best from his children.

-William Hicks was educated at Merchant Taylors' School, London (1875–81).
+William Hicks was educated at Merchant Taylors' School, London (1875–1881).
 He "took the pledge" (to abstain from alcohol) at the age of 14 and kept it all his life.

 Marriage

-In 1894 while on holiday, he met Grace Lynn Joynson, daughter of a silk manufacturer.
+In 1894, while on holiday, he met Grace Lynn Joynson, daughter of a silk manufacturer.
 Her father was also a Manchester evangelical Tory.
 They were married on 12 June 1895.
 In 1896 he added his wife's name "Joynson" to his surname.

-Joynson-Hicks
+Legal Career

 After leaving school, Hicks was articled to a London solicitor between 1881 and 1887, before setting up his own practice in 1888.
 Initially he struggled to attract clients, but he was helped by his father's position as a leading member of the City Common Council and as Deputy Chairman of the London General Omnibus Company, for whom he did a great deal of claims work.
 His law firm was still operating as late as 1989, when a guide to the Copyright, Designs and Patents Act 1988 was published as Joynson-Hicks on UK Copyright.

 In 1989, Joynson-Hicks merged with Taylor Garrett to form Taylor Joynson Garrett which itself merged with German law firm Wessing & Berenberg-Gossler to form Taylor Wessing in 2002.

 Early attempts to enter Parliament

 He joined the Conservative Party (at that time part of the Unionist coalition with the Liberal Unionists, which name it retained until 1925) and was selected as a Conservative Parliamentary candidate in 1898.
 He unsuccessfully contested seats in Manchester in the general elections of 1900 and 1906, losing to Winston Churchill on the latter occasion.
 On the latter occasion, he made anti-semitic speeches.
 At the time, there was an influx of Russian Jews fleeing from pogroms, which had caused Arthur Balfour's government to pass the Aliens Act 1905.
-In the 1906 election Joynson-Hicks advocated reform of workhouses and pensions for "the veteran of labour" but not for "the scallywag" (Churchill downplayed the idea that a Liberal government could set up a "mechanical" system of old age pensions, although it would eventually do so in 1908).
-Joynson-Hicks also claimed that a Liberal Government, under the influence of Lloyd George, might disestablish the Church of England.
+In the 1906 election Joynson-Hicks advocated reform of workhouses and pensions for "the veteran of labour" but not for "the scallywag" (Churchill played down the idea that a Liberal government could set up a "mechanical" system of old age pensions, although it would eventually do so in 1908).
+Joynson-Hicks also claimed that a Liberal government, under the influence of Lloyd George, might disestablish the Church of England.
 Liberal posters in the constituency praised "Churchill and Free Trade", "Cheap Food" and "A United Empire".
 Churchill won by 1241 votes, a large majority for the time.